 ½ – 1 tsp Himalayan pink salt (or to taste)

 1 bunch dandelion greens, ends trimmed & roughly chopped

 1 bunch parsley, ends trimmed & roughly chopped

 1 bunch cilantro, ends trimmed & roughly chopped

 2 cups fresh greens (spinach, chard or kale), roughly chopped

 1 tbsp white miso paste

 In a large soup pot, heat the ghee on medium heat until melted.
-First, add the leeks and allow to cook for 1-2 minutes until lightly tender.
-Next, reduce the heat to medium-low, then add the ginger and garlic.
-Heat for another 1-2 minutes, stirring frequently to avoid burning.
-Add the shiitake mushrooms and heat for another minute to incorporate into the mixture.
-Once these are lightly golden and fragrant, add the chopped potatoes.
-Stir to coat in the mixture and cover the pot with a lid.
-Allow the steam to cook to potatoes, stirring frequently again to avoid burning.
-After about 5-7 minutes, add the water and bring the heat back up to medium high, until the pot begins to simmer.
-Simmer for 10 minutes, then reduce back to medium-low and cook for another 30 minutes.
-If the mixture reduces too much, add more liquid.
-Next, add all the greens and herbs.
-Cover with a pot and continue to cook for another 10 minutes.
-Turn off the burner and stir in the miso paste and lemon juice.
-Add the salt and fresh cracked black pepper to taste.
-Cover with lid and allow to sit for another 15 minutes before serving.
-Before serving, taste again and adjust seasoning as desired.
-Add fresh chopped herbs when serving.
+First, add the leeks and allow to cook for 1-2 minutes until tender.
+Add the ginger and garlic and cook until golden.
+Stir in the shiitakes and cook for another minute.
+Then, add the chopped potatoes and stir to combine the mixture.
+Cover the pot with a lid and allow the steam to cook to potatoes, stirring frequently to avoid burning.
+After 5 minutes, add the lentils, water and salt, then turn the heat up and bring to low simmer.
+Cook for 25-30 minutes until the lentils are tender, add more liquid if needed.
+Towards the end of cooking, stir in all the greens and herbs.
+Cover with a lid and continue to cook for another 5 minutes.
+Remove from heat to stir in the miso paste and lemon juice at the end.
+Cover with lid and allow to sit for another 10 minutes before serving.
+Before serving, taste and adjust seasoning as desired.

 Makes 4-6 servings